GrapheneCt/BGFTP/README.md

 # BGFTP
 Background FTP server for PS Vita.

 Works simultaneously with any game, including enlarged memory mode games, and in sleep mode.
+Runs on system-reserved core, so performance in games is not affected.
 BGFTP can send various information to user via notifications.

 Can be somewhat slow when cpu-hungry game process is running due to BGFTP process having low priority.